Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 route_name='home')`` that hasn't been added yet.
 When we execute ``add_view``, ``add_route('home', '/')`` has not yet been executed.
-This out-of-order execution works because Pyramid defers configuration execution until ``config.make_wsgi_app()`` is called.
+This out-of-order execution works because Pyramid defers configuration execution until a *commit* is performed as the result of ``config.make_wsgi_app()`` being called.
 Relative ordering between ``config.add_route()`` and ``config.add_view()`` calls is not important.
-Pyramid *commits* the configuration state when ``make_wsgi_app`` gets called;
-only when it's committed is the configuration state sanity-checked.
+Pyramid implicitly commits the configuration state when ``make_wsgi_app`` gets called; only when it's committed is the configuration state sanity-checked.
 In particular, in this case, we're relying on the fact that Pyramid makes sure that all route configuration happens before any view configuration at commit time.
 If a view references a nonexistent route, an error will be raised at commit time rather than at configuration statement execution time.

 We can see this sanity-checking feature in action in a failure case.
 Let's change our application, commenting out our call to ``config.add_route()``